tekle23/cinemabook/README.md

 ## About cinemabook

-This project is developed as evalution for software engineer posted by Hello Market company

--developed using php laravel framework and mysql
+This project is developed as evalution for software engineer posted by Hello Market company developed using php laravel framework and mysql

 ## How to configure cinemabook

--copy .env.example and paste on top of all folders and rename it as .env -edit enviroment variable for database name only change DB_DATABASE=laravel into DB_DATABASE=cinemabooking -leave the rest as it is
+-copy '.env.example' and paste on top of all folders and rename it as '.env' edit enviroment variable for database name only and change 'DB_DATABASE=laravel' into 'DB_DATABASE=cinemabooking' leave the rest as it is.

 ## Laravel Sponsors